zjunlp/AutoSteer/README.md

 ## 📬 Contact

-For any questions or issues, feel free to open an [issue](https://github.com/your-repo/issues) or contact the dataset authors as noted above.
+For any questions or issues, feel free to open an [issue](https://github.com/zjunlp/AutoSteer/issues) or contact me via lyuchengwu@zju.edu.cn.

+---
+## 🤝 Acknowlegement

+Thanks to Xinpeng Wang and Donghyeon Won for sharing part of the datasets used in this project.
+We also appreciate Dr. Peixuan Han for his open-source prober implementation, which served as a valuable reference during our development.

 ---